 While announced dividends form a part of a company's dividend plan, dividends paid, on the other hand, are the actual utilisation of that financial plan.
 This is vital for investors to know since it may impact their decision to buy a stock with a high dividend return.

-Remember, it might be a clue that a firm is in financial difficulty if it has a history of declaring rich dividends and yet only paying out only a fraction of them as dividends.
-On the contrary, a company's history of handing over most or all of its announced dividends could signal strong economic wellbeing.
+Remember, it might be a clue that a firm is in financial difficulty if it has a history of declaring rich dividends and yet only paying out a fraction of them as dividends.
+On the contrary, a company's history of handing over most or all of its announced dividends could signal strong economic well-being.

 It's also worth noting that not every business releases a statement declaring their dividend and related payments.
 In a nutshell, getting the correct data and clarity on the subject before proceeding with the investment is crucial.